Hunter Henry Player Prop Bets for NFL Week 7 | New England vs. New York 10/24/2021

 Season Stats

+- So far this season, 13.1% of the 213 passes thrown by his team have gone Henry's way.

-- Henry has seen the ball thrown his way three times in the red zone this season, 12.0% of his team's 25 red zone pass attempts.
+- Henry (three red zone targets) has been the recipient of 12.0% of his team's 25 red zone pass attempts.

-- The Patriots, who rank 22nd in the NFL in points scored, have attempted a pass 61.0% of the time while running the ball 39.0% of the time.
+- The Patriots, who rank 22nd in the NFL in points scored, have attempted a pass 61.0% of the time while running the football 39.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Henry's matchup with the Jets.